niuers/Distributed-System-Design-Review/Load Balancer.md

 ### Randomly Assignment
 ### Dynamic Load Balancing
 1. Least Connections: It sends requests to the server with the lowest number of active connections.
+   * Chat or streaming services
-1. Least Response Time: It sends requests to the server with the fastest response time.
+3. Least Response Time: It sends requests to the server with the fastest response time.
-1. Hash Based Algrithms: It distributes requests based on a key we define, such as the client IP address or the request URL.
+4. Hash Based Algrithms: It distributes requests based on a key we define, such as the client IP address or the request URL.
+   * Useful to maintain a stateful session
+   * Amazon shopping cart, when you refresh your page, the same information sent to the same server

 ### Weighted Allocation

 ## Deal with the First Golden Rule for Scalability
 Every server contains exactly the same codebase and does not store any user-related data, like sessions or profile pictures, on local disc or memory.

 ### Sticky Sessions

 Even if you visit website multiple times, you should end up with the same session, or the same back-end server